PMEC-OSU/LUPA_WEC-Sim/MULTIPHYSICSLUPA3 Spring 2024/README.md

-# LUPA WEC-Sim Model — Fall 2023
+# LUPA WEC-Sim Model — Spring 2024

 This is the ReadMe for the LUPA WEC-Sim model based on the experimental testing in **Spring 2024** at the O.H.
 Hinsdale Wave Research Laboratory in Corvallis, OR, USA.
 This was the third LUPA testing and the only configuration tested was the two-body, heave-only LUPA configuration.